realm/realm-kotlin-samples/README.md

 # Realm-Kotlin Samples

-This repository contains a set of projects to help you learn about learn about using [Realm-Kotlin](https://github.com/realm/realm-kotlin) SDK
+This repository contains a set of projects to help you learn about using [Realm-Kotlin](https://github.com/realm/realm-kotlin) SDK
 Each sample demonstrates different use cases.

 💻 Requirements